SandroBarillaPXL/expertlab-sprint3-jukebox/README.md

 ```bash
 node api.js
 ```
 4. Start the frontend with a simple HTTP server of your choice, like the "live server" extension in Visual Studio Code for local use.
-Make sure the frontend is accessible at `http://localhost:5500` (or the same URL you send your callbacks to. see [Prerequisites](#Prerequisites)).
+Make sure the frontend is accessible at `http://localhost:5500` (or the same URL you send your callbacks to.
+See [Prerequisites](#Prerequisites)).
 <br>

 ### :whale: Docker installation